joetannenbaum/alfred-php-workflow-site/pages/docs/items/universal-action.md

 $workflow->action(['burger.jpg', 'bun.jpg']);
 ```

+This will override the `argument` that you have specified for the item if the user takes action on it using Universal Actions.

-If you want to specify the content type for Alfred so that it selects the correct Universal Actions, you can:
+If you want to specify the content type for Alfred so that it selects the correct Universal Actions:

 ```php
 use Alfred\Workflows\ItemParam\Action;